apache/tooling-trusted-release/docs/plan.md

 ## UX improvements

 1. Enhance RC display
+   - Add the option to upload package artifacts without signatures
    - Replace raw file hashes with the original filenames in the UI
    - Add file size and upload timestamp
    - Improve the layout of file listings